-Client Overseas company Covered activity Selling investment property in New Zealand Level of CDD required Enhanced CDD Steps to complete How this applies to the example Identify which criteria your client meets to decide the level of CDD you must do.
-Your client is an overseas company from a higher-risk jurisdiction that is not listed on a stock exchange.
+Client Overseas company

+Covered activity Selling investment property in New Zealand

+Level of CDD required Enhanced CDD

+Steps to complete How this applies s to the example

+1. Identify which criteria your client meets to decide the level of CDD you must do. stock exchange.
+They wi AML/CFT programme, th are geographically or fin Your client is an overseas company from a higher-risk jurisdiction that is not listed on a stock exchange.
 They wish to sell their New Zealand based property.
 According to your ML/CFT programme, this client meets the criteria for enhanced CDD.
 Companies that are geographically or financially linked to higher-risk countries, or include PEPs, may have increased ML/TF risks.

 2. Obtain information about the nature and purpose of the proposed business relationship.
 Your client is selling the New Zealand investment property to another company from the same high-risk jurisdiction.
 The client is owned by a number of other companies based in the same jurisdiction.
 Note: The information that you have gathered on the nature and purpose of the business relationship you will have with your client may also help determine the ML/TF risk that they may pose.

-Identify all relevant persons who need to be identified.
-Understanding the management and governance structure of your client will help you to establish the beneficial owners of your client.
-The company structure and arrangements should be verified using documents, data or information issued by reliable and independent sources - for instance, company certificates, annual repo internet searches on reputable directories, or a list of directors.
-You determine that your client has the following beneficial ownership structure: nd by reports, Your client is owned by five companies A,B,C,D and E Each company owns 20% of the client - Mr A However, Mrs B owns both Company B and C. This means she owns 40% of the client and is a beneficial owner Company B - -- Mrs B Client - Company C - -- Mrs B Company D - -- Mr D Company E 🗕 Mr E
+3. Identify all relevant persons who need to be identified.
+Understanding the management and governance structure of your client will hel you to establish the beneficial owners of your client.
+The company structure and arrangements should be verified using documents, data or information issued by reliable and independent sources - for instance, company certificates, annual re- internet searches on reputable directories, or a list of directors.
+You determine the your client has the following beneficial ownership structure: nd by reports,

+Your client is owned by five companies A,B,C,D and E Each company owns 20% of the client However, Mrs B owns both Company B and C. This means she owns 40% of the client and is a beneficial

+Company A - Mr A owner

+Company B - -- Mrs B

+Client - Company C - -- Mrs B

+Company D - -- Mr D

+Company E 🗕 Mr E